Tatsuki0123/GH_TSD/README.md

 ---

 ## 🤝 Contributing
 Contributions are welcome!
-Fork the repo, make improvements, and submit a pull request.
-See [Contributing Guidelines](https://github.com/YOUR_REPO/CONTRIBUTING.md) for details.
+Drop Message on Linkedin: Tatsuki Fujiu

 ---